menghuanwd/guyifeng.github.io/about.md

 ### Work Experience

-* 7+ years of experience in a development ogranization
+* 7+ years of experience in a development organization
 * work on many field such as News, E-Commerce, IOT

 ### Contact Me

 - Tel:  15201991025
 - Email: 651019063@qq.com
 - Github: [menghuanwd](https://github.com/menghuanwd)